 4) Chicken McGrill: Rs.
 47

 The Chicken McGrill is conclusive proof that the wealthy deliberately go out of their way to make the poor suffer.
-There are several aspects of the McGrill that I call into question, not least of all whether or not the patty is actual chicken.
+There are several aspects of the McGrill that we call into question, not least of all whether or not the patty is actual chicken.
 Also what’s the deal with all the onions and that strange green chutney they drench it in?
 You’d think with credentials like these the McGrill would be given the honour of worst McDonald’s burger, but you’d be wrong.

 3) McVeggie: Rs.
 76